elchs/LetoDBf/Readme.txt

       4.2.3 Rushmore index supprt

- The server and the client library can be built with support of the driver BMDBFCDX/BMDBFNTX.
+ The server and the client library can be built with support of the driver BMDBFCDX/ BMDBFNTX/ BMDBFNTX.
- In this case, the basic RDD letodb server will be used instead DBFCDX/DBFNTX driver BMDBFCDX/BMDBFNTX, and supported the same functionality that BMDBF*.
+ In this case, these RDD will be used by default, aka e,g.
+BMDBFCDX if "CDX" is found in letodb.ini Basically they support the same functionality, plus some special functions to set bitmap filters, see section 7.11
- To build this mode, in build scripts (letodb.hbp, rddleto.hbp for hbmk2 and makefile.* for other compilers) it's need to set macro __BM by un-commenting it, aka remove that < # > in first position
+ To build server for this, in build scripts (letodb.hbp, rddleto[addon].hbp for hbmk2) it's need to set macro __BM by un-commenting it, aka remove that < # > of first position Re-compile both!! server executable and client library.

       4.2.4 Compression LZ4 / ZLib

+ Default is to use highspeed realtime LZ4 compression algorithm, but stoneage BCC 5.5 compiler cannot use it !
- Default is to use LZ4 compression, this can be changed to classic ( much slower! ) zLib by outcommentic it with a < # > in the corresponding .hbp files. !
-NOT recommended !
+ This can be changed to classic ( slower! ) ZLib compression by outcommenting with set a < # > into first position of the corresponding .hbp files, found at very top the line with: "#-env:__LZ4=yes" I would very recommend lightning fast LZ4.
+ Re-compile both!! server executable and client library.
+This must fit together, a server with LZ4 won't understand a client application with ZLib.

       4.3 Authentication

- To turn authentication subsystem on, you need to set one of the following letodb.ini parameters to 1: Pass_for_Login, Pass_for_Manage, Pass_for_Data.
+ To turn authentication system on, aka to log into server with required username/ password, you need to set one of the following letodb.ini parameters to 1:
+ Pass_for_Login, Pass_for_Manage, Pass_for_Data.
- Before, you need to create, at least, one user with admin rights, because when authentication subsystem works, only authenticated users with admin rights are able to add/change users and passwords.
+ !
+Beforehand, you need to create at least one user with admin rights, because when authentication system is active, only authenticated users with admin rights are able to add/ change users and passwords.

-      To add a user, you need to include a call of LETO_USERADD() in your client side program, for example:
+ To add a first user, you need to execute LETO_USERADD() one time, for example:
       LETO_USERADD( "admin", "secret:", "YYY" )

- where "YYY" is a string, which gives rights to admin, manage and write access.
-You may also use the utils/manager/console.prg program to set or change authentication data.
+ where "secret" is the password, and "YYY" is a 3 letter Y_es and N_o string, which grants rights to; 'admin' 'manage' 'write access'.

+ You can also use the console program in utils/manager/console.prg to add/ delete users.
+ Look for section 8.1

- To connect to a server with an authentication data ( username and password ) you need to use LETO_CONNECT() function.
+ To connect to a server with an authentication active with username and password, you must use the LETO_CONNECT() function.

       5. How to work with the LetoDBf server